pagkly/Zed/Investopedia3/Lis Pendens.md

 ## When a Lis Pendens Is Used

-Lis pendens is often filed in divorce cases where the distribution of [real estate](https://www.investopedia.com/terms/r/realestate.asp) properties has not been settled.
+Lis pendens is often filed in divorce cases where the distribution of [[real estate]](https://www.investopedia.com/terms/r/realestate.asp) properties has not been settled.
 It is particularly common in cases where a property is listed in the name of one spouse, and the other spouse seeks a portion of the asset.
 The spouse whose name is on the title would have a difficult time selling the property under pending litigation.

-Lis pendens is almost always used by lenders who have filed a [notice of default](https://www.investopedia.com/terms/n/notice-of-default.asp) on a delinquent borrower.
-Banks use the procedure to put the public on notice that a property is in [foreclosure](https://www.investopedia.com/terms/f/foreclosure.asp).
+Lis pendens is almost always used by lenders who have filed a [[notice of default]](https://www.investopedia.com/terms/n/notice-of-default.asp) on a delinquent borrower.
+Banks use the procedure to put the public on notice that a property is in [[foreclosure]](https://www.investopedia.com/terms/f/foreclosure.asp).
 Other types of creditors whose debt is secured by property can also foreclose on a property.
 This often occurs when a homeowners' association initiates a foreclosure for delinquent fees.

 It is not uncommon for lis pendens to arise in cases of contract disputes, where a buyer feels he has been wrongly excluded from the purchase of a home.
 For example, if buyer A and a seller enter into a contract for the sale of a home and the seller decides to sell the home to buyer B, buyer A may sue the seller to enforce the sale.
 The buyer can file a lis pendens, making it difficult for the seller to actually sell the house.
 If buyer B proceeds with the purchase and the courts determine that buyer A is entitled to enforce the sale, buyer B loses the property to buyer A and must go to the seller to get his money back.